meltaxa/herculis/README.md

    http://www.solarinfobank.com/plant/devicestructtree/12345?unitid=54321&deviceid=123456789.
    ```

-   In the above example, the sgUserId will be the number after
+   In the above example, the sgUnitId will be the number after
-   devicestructuretree, in this case 12345.
+   uitid, in this case 54321.

    The sgDeviceId in this case is 123456789.